"The Class B Is The Economical Way To Go Camping"

 The next step in the process is to add the living necessities.
 This can be compared to putting 20 pounds of sand into a 10 pound bag.

-Some of the items you can expect to find in these RVs are small sink, small stove, small refrigerator and a couch or dinette that converts to a bed.
+Some of the items you can expect to find in these RVs are small sink, small stove, compact refrigerator and a couch or dinette that converts to a bed and of course a Television.
 In addition, they have hookups for electricity and fresh and grey water tanks.
 Some, not all come with a toilet or a portable potty.
 If you haven't figured it out already the keyword for this class of Motorhome is small.

 You would think that based on their size, these little RVs would not be suited for long-term camping.
 That is not so, in some countries the class B RVs are the most preferred type of Recreational Vehicle for short and long term camping.

 When gas prices increase so does the popularity of this RV.
-The fuel mileage of a converted van is far greater than their bigger siblings
+The fuel mileage of a converted van is far better than their bigger siblings

 Our family's first RV was a 1960s vintage Westfalia VW Campervan.
 Believe it or not, we went on many camping trips with 2 adults and up to 3 kids and we were very comfortable.
 Yes, it was a bit cramped at times, but if you use your ingenuity, you can make the limited space work well for you.